Skip to content

 Test ION

-Before running ION for the first time, make sure that you have started IPFS, MongoDB and Bitcoin Core (by following the instructions above).
+Before running ION for the first time, make sure that you have started IPFS, MongoDB and Bitcoin Core (by following the instructions above or using the command summary in the Running ION section).
 Also make sure that Bitcoin Core is fully synchronised by running:

 $ bitcoin-cli -getinfo